bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

 Things to know when using tooltips:

-- Tooltips rely on the 3rd party library Popper.js for positioning.
-The library is bundled with BootstrapVue!
+- Tooltips rely on the 3rd party library [Popper.js](https://popper.js.org/) for positioning.
 - Tooltips with zero-length titles are never displayed.
 - Specify container: 'body' (default) to avoid rendering problems in more complex components (like input groups, button groups, etc).